ajinkyajayawant/Programming-Experiments/Emacs/emacs_useful_commands.md

 * To save a stash use the following and follow up with the prompts(z): `magit-stash`
 * Amend a commit: `magit-commit-amend`
 * It is easier to go through the commit menu by pressing `c` and then selecting the amend option using `a`.

+## Tab bar
+* If the tabbar crashes or disappears just enable it from `Options->Show/Hide->Tab Bar`
+* Switch to a different tab: `M-x tab-bar-switch-to-tab`
+* To move a tab to the right in the deafult tab bar mode use the command: `tab-bar-move-tab`
+* To move to the left use: `tab-bar-move-backward`
+* It makes sense to have split window inside a tab so we can have different locations views of the same file.

 ## Tramp
 * To start tramp, do `C-x C-f` and type the filename as `/ssh:<username>@<host>:`